Explainability in Graph Neural Networks: A Taxonomic Survey: Instance-Level Explanations

 \subsubsection{Methods}

 \textbf{LRP}~\cite{baldassarre2019explainability, schwarzenberg2019layerwise} extends the original LRP algorithm~\cite{bach2015pixel} to deep graph models.
 It decomposes the output prediction score to different node importance scores.
 The score decomposition rule is developed based on the hidden features and weights.
 For a target neuron, its score is represented as a linear approximation of neuron scores from the previous layer.
 Intuitively, the neuron with a higher contribution of the target neuron activation receives a larger fraction of the target neuron score.
 Specifically, \etal{Baldassarre}~\cite{baldassarre2019explainability} applies the $\epsilon$-stabilized rule from the original LRP, while \etal{Schwarzenberg}~\cite{schwarzenberg2019layerwise} employs the $z^+$-rule to perform decomposition.
 To satisfy the conservative property, the adjacency matrix is treated as a part of GNN model in the post-hoc explanation phase so that it can be ignored during score distribution; otherwise, the adjacent matrix will also receive decomposed scores, thus making the conservative property invalid.
 Since LRP is directly developed based on the model parameters, its explanation results are more trustable.
-However, it can only study the importance of different nodes and cannot be applied to graph structures, such as subgraphs and graph walks, which is more important for understanding GNNs.
+However, it can only study the importance of different nodes and cannot be applied to graph structures, such as subgraphs and graph walks, which are more important for understanding GNNs.
 In addition, such a algorithm requires a comprehensive understanding of the model structures, which limits its applications for non-expert users, such as interdisciplinary researchers.

-\textbf{Excitation BP}~\cite{pope2019explainability} shares a similar idea as the LRP algorithm but is developed based on the law of total probability.
-It defines that the probability of a neuron in the current layer is equal to the total probabilities it outputs to all connected neurons in the next layer.
+\newcolor{\textbf{Excitation BP}~\cite{pope2019explainability} shares a similar idea as the LRP algorithm but is developed from the view of the law of total probability.} It defines that the probability of a neuron in the current layer is equal to the total probabilities it outputs to all connected neurons in the next layer.
 Then the score decomposition rule can be regarded as decomposing the target probability into several conditional probability terms.
 Note that the computation of Excitation BP is highly similar to the $z^+$-rule in LRP.
 Hence, it shares the same advantages and limitations as the LRP algorithm.